abdemirza/casino-expo-app/README.md

 Game Rules :

-  - Popup has 3 slots in the content part and 3 buttons in the button pane
+  - Popup has 3 slots in the content part and 3 buttons in the button panel

   - When the user presses the first button - random symbols ♠, ♥, ♦, ♣ are displayed in slots